kpradt/kpradt.github.io/README.txt

-Getting a local repository to deply as a website via GitHub
+Getting a local repository to deploy as a website via GitHub contains site hosted at kpradt.github.io